-Lime Hawk is an independent artist collective and literary press based in Redding, Connecticut, presenting creative works that muse on environment, culture, and sustainability.
+Lime Hawk is an independent artist collective and literary press based in Redding, Connecticut, producing creative works that muse on environment, culture, and sustainability.

 Our online journal features new written work, visual art, and film by a diverse and talented group of writers and artists each season.
 In Winter 2017, we released Issue 11.
 We welcome submissions of fiction, creative nonfiction, poetry, and visual art for publication in forthcoming issues.
 Please visit our submissions manager for guidelines and to submit your work.

 In October 2015, we proudly released our first print publication, Parts Unbound: Narratives of Mental Illness & Health, a collection of eighteen works of creative nonfiction exploring the complexities of psychiatric disorders and the healing power of storytelling.

 To receive information regarding upcoming contests, submissions calls, news issues, book releases, and premieres, sign up for our Blue Moon Update.